Cost To Build A Yurt

 Yurt Cost Factors

-- Location: Yurts built in hot, dry climates require different insulation and features compared to yurts build in cold, wet or snowy climates.
-Factors such as insulation, heating elements, wind resistance and ventilation all affect the type of materials used to make the yurt and other building considerations.
+- Location: Yurts that are built in hot, dry climates require different insulation and features compared to yurts build in cold, wet, or snowy climates.
+Factors such as insulation, heating elements, wind resistance, and ventilation all affect the type of materials used to make the yurt and other building considerations.